castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 The agent's goal is to maximize the total mount of reward it receives.

 I should re-read the full chapter3 because a lot of concepts coming from MDP is exposed, and their links to RL.
 At the end I should be able to answer most of end-of-chapter exercises.
 Have clearer view about how to define what are my agents/environment in my case; how to define actions (low-level definition (e.g. V in level1 electrical grid vs high level decision)); everything related to q* and Q-learning.

+#### dynamic programming (chap4 - 103-126)

+What is key here is to have an exact way to describe your environment.
+Which is not always feasible.
+And we need computer power to go through all states, compute value function.
+There is a balance between policy evaluation and policy improvement but this is not crystal clear to me.
+And I don't understand asynchronous DP.
+I haven't developed enough intuitions behind DP, and I am unable to answer exercises.
+I understand though that reinforcement learning can solve some problems by approximating part of it (evaluation, environment, ...)

+#### monte carlo methods (chap3 - 127-156)